Volkswagen Passat review

 The new car’s wheelbase has been extended by 79mm, yet is 2mm shorter overall.
 These shorter front and rear overhangs combine with tauter lines to give the Passat a more dynamic stance than before.

 With the engine mounted lower in the car, the bonnet has been lowered and the windscreen angled rearwards, which help give the nose a sportier look, while the upmarket four-bar chrome grille and swept-in headlamps add to the Passat’s more confident face.

 From SE spec upwards the Passat gets upmarket chrome window trim, while GT cars go a step further with gloss black B-pillar treatment, extra chrome detailing and LED tail-lamps.
 Go for the range-topping BiTDI 4MOTION and you get distinctive all-LED headlights, while GTE cars get blue-coloured exterior trim, c-shaped LED dayrunning lights and are based on the GT trim.

 Depending on your chosen trim, alloy wheel sizes range from 16 to 18 inches, with 19-inch rims are optional on the R-Line.
 As with other Volkswagen models, R-Line cars get a sportier look with unique bumpers, wider side sills and different exhaust and grille treatment.

-The sense of being in a premium car continues inside.
-As you’d expect from a Volkswagen, material quality is first-rate throughout the cabin, and a step ahead of key rivals like the Ford Mondeo and Vauxhall Insignia.
+The premium feel continues inside.
+As you’d expect from a Volkswagen, material quality is first-rate throughout the cabin and a step ahead of key rivals like the Ford Mondeo and Vauxhall Insignia.
 While it may not surpass cars like the new Mercedes C-Class, it’s certainly on a par with the outgoing Audi A4